Accessing Private Fields and Methods with XRayInterface

 System.out.println(read.getLastName()); // => Bar

-This needs a bit more code (less if static imports are used).
-Now that we can read hidden state - how about writing hidden state.
+This requires a bit more code (less if static imports are used).
+Now that we can read hidden state, how about writing to it?
 It works quite similar:

 interface NameWritable {